cbrun/cbrun.github.io/_posts/2016-05-09-ecore-design-checklist-part2.md

 Ecore allows for multiple inheritance.
 But in the end your Ecore model is transformed into Java code and Java only allows multiple interfaces to be implemented.

-The EMF code generator hides that for you and might ends up dupplicating code to make sure everything works as expected.
+The EMF code generator hides that for you and might ends up duplicating code to make sure everything works as expected.
 A few things to keep in mind:

-* the order of the inheritance matters: the implementation class will extends the implementation class of the **first** EClass in the list of supertypes, the subsequent classes will lead to dupplicated code.
+* the order of the inheritance matters: the implementation class will extends the implementation class of the **first** EClass in the list of supertypes, the subsequent classes will lead to duplicated code.
 * just like for Object Oriented designs, having a lot of multiple inheritance screams of a design which is not really splitting concerns (or not the right ones)

 ### ☑ Custom DataType are used in every situation where it makes sense